iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Inner Product Space.md

 ---
 ### **Intro**

 An Inner product space is a vector space the is together with an inner product defined with it.
-However, if the vector space is a complete space, then this makes no difference with [[Hilbert Space Introduction]].
+However, if the vector space is a complete space, then this makes no difference with [Hilbert Space Introduction](Hilbert%20Space%20Introduction.md).

 #### **Inner Product might Differ**:

 > However, there are also subtleties that come with the idea of inner product.
-See [[../Inner Product Axiomatically Defined]] for a detailed covered.
+See [Inner Product Axiomatically Defined](../Inner%20Product%20Axiomatically%20Defined.md) for a detailed covered.
 Depending on the scalar field of the vector field, the choice of inner product might differ.
 Both Sesquilinear-inner product and product space are fine for the theory I believe.

 #### **Def-1 | Inner Product Space**